There are two Spanish courses for WELS/ELS 7-8th grade students (Spanish 1A and 1B).

 Student online learning qualifications:

-Online learning requires a greater degree of student self-motivation and diligence to keep up with class assignments compared to a traditional classroom.
+Online learning requires a greater degree of self-motivation to keep up with class assignments compared to a traditional classroom.
+Students that are diligent in following directions and have good time management skills are likely to be more successful in the online environment.
 It is up to each school to carefully pre-screen its students before allowing them to enroll in online courses.

-grade students is $125 per student per semester for 2017-18.
-This is 50% of the cost that high school students pay for courses through ALHSO.
-(The tuition cost remains at $250 per semester for all other students.)
+grade students is $160 per student per semester for 2020-21.
+This is a discount of $100 off the high school rate.
+(The tuition cost remains at $260 per semester for all other students.)

 Go to the ALHSO http://www.alhso.org